 Generally, you will be unable to go through your insurance policy as well.
 Most insurance companies do not want to pay out for a workplace injury when workers’ comp benefits are available.
 Luckily, workers’ comp is a full-coverage system that should compensate you for expenses that were related to your injury.

 Our workers’ comp lawyers share that it’s important that you are aware of the exceptions to this rule.
 If your injury falls into any of these situations, you may be able to file a personal injury lawsuit, rather than making a workers’ comp claim:

-- A third party caused the injury – If someone other than you, a coworker, or your employer causes the injury, then your New Jersey workers comp lawyer may be able to help you file a personal injury lawsuit against the person who caused the injury.
+- A third party caused the injury – If someone other than you, a coworker, or your employer causes the injury, then your workers’ comp lawyer may be able to help you file a personal injury lawsuit against the person who caused the injury.
 This type of injury does not qualify for workers’ comp, which is why a lawsuit may be the appropriate action.

 - The injury does not qualify for workers’ comp – If the injury does not qualify for workers’ comp for any reason, such as it not being due to work-related activities, then filing a personal injury lawsuit is the only course of action you have.
 This may also apply if your employer fails to file a workers’ comp claim due to negligence or malicious intent.

 To learn if your case allows you to file a personal injury lawsuit or for help with your workers’ comp claim, you should speak with a lawyer for NJ workers’ comp at Rispoli & Borneo, P.C. immediately.